 Blood Clot Prevention

 Your Treatment team may prescribe one or more measures to prevent blood clots and decrease leg swelling.
-These may include special support hose, inflatable leg coverings (compression boots), and blood thinners.
+These may include a special support hose, inflatable leg coverings (compression boots), and blood thinners.

 Foot and ankle movement also is encouraged immediately following surgery to increase blood flow in your leg muscles to help prevent leg swelling and blood clots.